 In mid-June of 2015, the MPO voted to release the draft FFYs 2016-20 TIP for a 30-day public comment period.
-The MPO invites members of the public, regional and local officials, and other stakeholders in the Boston region to review the proposed program during this period.
+The MPO invited members of the public, regional and local officials, and other stakeholders in the Boston region to review the proposed program during this period.
 In addition, several outreach sessions are held during the public comment period to solicit comments on the draft TIP.

-After the comment period ends, the MPO reviews all of the comments it has received and makes appropriate changes to the document.
-This year, the MPO is scheduled to endorse the FFYs 2016-20 TIP on July 30, 2015.
-Once the TIP has been endorsed by the MPO, it will be incorporated into the State Transportation Improvement Program (STIP), which is a compilation of TIPs from all of the MPOs in Massachusetts, and sent to the Federal Highway Administration and Federal Transit Administration to enable the document to be approved by the federal agencies by September 30, 2015 before the start of FFY 2016.
+After the comment period, the MPO reviewed all of the comments and endorsed the FFYs 2016-20 TIP on July 30, 2015.
+The MPO-endorsed TIP will be incorporated into the State Transportation Improvement Program (STIP), which is a compilation of TIPs from all of the MPOs in Massachusetts, and sent to the Federal Highway Administration and Federal Transit Administration to enable the document to be approved by the federal agencies by September 30, 2015 before the start of FFY 2016.